 The average American adult spends about 300 hours per year driving.
-Most of that time is unconscious.
+Many of those hours are unconscious.
 Hands on the wheel, mind elsewhere, mouth slightly open, breathing shallowly into the upper chest.
 Every minute of that is reinforcing the breathing pattern that drives chronic anxiety, neck tension, and afternoon energy crashes.
+The car has become a wellness blind spot for millions of people who would never accept that level of disregard for any other large block of their time.

 Why This Works

 Body posture also shifts.
 Many people drive with their chin slightly forward and shoulders rolled in.
 Nasal breathing tends to require a more upright posture to flow well.
-Once you start nasal breathing, the body finds its taller position automatically.
+Once you start nasal breathing, the body finds its taller position automatically, and the reduced neck tension shows up as less afternoon stiffness.

 How to Do It

-1. Close your mouth.
+- Close your mouth.
 Notice if it is currently open.
-Most drivers' jaws are relaxed open.
+Many drivers' jaws are relaxed open without any awareness.

-4. Notice your jaw.
-Most people clench while driving.
+- Notice your jaw.
+Many people clench while driving.
 Let your tongue rest on the roof of your mouth and let your jaw soften.

 When to Trigger It

 Use red lights as a reset.
 Every red light, check your breathing.
 If the mouth is open, close it.
 If the jaw is clenched, soften it.
 Three slow nasal breaths during the wait.
-The light turning green is the natural exit.
+The light turning green is the natural exit, which means the practice runs in micro-chunks throughout the drive without any extra effort.

 Highway driving is a longer practice.
 Once you settle into a cruising speed, you can run extended nasal breathing for 20 to 40 minutes without any cognitive load.
-This is the most valuable nasal breathing you do all day.
+This is the most valuable nasal breathing you do all day, because it is the longest sustained block at a comfortable physical state.

 Stop-and-go traffic is the hardest case because frustration tends to break the breathing pattern.
-The reset on each stop becomes especially important in heavy traffic.
+The reset on each stop becomes especially important in heavy traffic, and the practice becomes its own form of stress regulation rather than just a breathing habit.

 Stacking Into Your Day